ankitkothe2119/studio/README.md

 ## Project Structure

 - `src/app/`: Contains all the pages and routes, including `/admin`.
-- `src/components/`: Reusable React components, including `admin` components.
+- `src/components/`: Reusable React components, including `admin` and `auth` components.
 - `src/lib/`:
   - `content.ts`: All static text content for the website.
 - `src/server/`: Contains all backend logic.
-  - `actions.ts`: Next.js Server Actions for handling form submissions and database interactions.
+  - `actions.ts`: Next.js Server Actions for handling form submissions, database interactions, and user authentication.
   - `ai/`: Genkit flows and configuration.
   - `db/`: Database connection and Mongoose models.
 - `public/`: Static assets like images and the logo.